timothy12maisha/Akan-name-project/README.md

 ## Known tags

-My website is compatible mainly with desktop and not well responsive on phone and tab
+My website is compatible mainly with desktop and is well responsive on phone and tab due to bootstrap styling.

 ## Technologies Used